Lapin/portfolio/content/stories/turk-telekom/index.md

 hero: hero_ttnet.jpg

 subtitle: Tailor-Made Dashboard
-thumbDesc: "Tailor-made dashboard for stakeholders"
+thumbDesc: "Tailor-made dashboard for stakeholders with customizable layouts"

 quickGlance:
-    - Delivered a management dashboard where it could be customised depending on the stakeholder needs.
+    - Delivered a management dashboard where it could be customized depending on the stakeholder needs.
     - Facilitated workshops with stakeholders to define their needs
     - Created a design system with stackable components to build custom views